An Introduction to SUCCESS: The Scaling Up Community College Efforts for Student Success Project

 A growing body of research shows that combining multiple interventions into a single long-lasting program can help students succeed.
 However, resource constraints have often made it hard for colleges and states to implement comprehensive programs on a large scale.
 SUCCESS aims to make programs financially sustainable by aligning them with state initiatives and using existing resources.

-MDRC will provide in-depth technical assistance to nine colleges across four states.
+MDRC will provide in-depth technical assistance to nine colleges in four states.
 SUCCESS programs at those colleges will launch in the 2019-2020 academic year.
-Initial participating states and colleges include:
+The participating states and colleges are:

 Indiana: Ivy Tech Community College Bloomington, Ivy Tech Community College Indianapolis, and Ivy Tech Community College Kokomo Service Areas